yamt/jsonsink/README.md

   i included it just as a base line.

 * `parson` is not a fair comparison because it uses a DOM-based api.

+* `snprintf` is cheating a bit by using the apriori knowledge of the necessary buffer size.